Lambs Tongue (Plantago lanceolata)

 How to Control Lambs Tongue.

-Cultural and chemical options will control Ribwort, Buckhorn Plantain or Lambs Tongue.
-Do realse however, that there is no 100% guaranteed cultural treatment that has been successful to control Lambs Tongue in turf grass.
+A combination of cultural and chemical control options will manage Ribwort, Buckhorn Plantain or Lambs Tongue.
+However, be aware that there is no 100% guaranteed cultural treatment that is successful to control Lambs Tongue in turf grass.

-Make sure that you feed the turf properly and use the right turf fertilizer.
-This helps create a dense turf canopy that discourages Lambs Tongue.
+- Make sure that you feed your turf properly, and use the right turf fertilizer.
+This helps to create a dense turf canopy that discourages Lambs Tongue.

-The second step to control Lambs Tongue is to hand remove individual plants.
-If the weed isn’t too widespread, it is actually easy to remove it by hand, and early removal of seedlings works when you keep at it.
+- The second step to control Lambs Tongue is to hand remove individual plants.
+If the weed isn’t too widespread, it is easy to remove it by hand, and early removal of seedlings works if you keep at it.

-However, you must make sure that you pull out the whole plant, and this includes its deep tap root.
+- Make sure that you pull out the whole plant, and including its deep tap root.
 If you don’t, it will regrow a short-time after you remove it.

-Once these weeds are removed, renovate areas and manage them to establish a healthy turfgrass sward.
+Once you remove this weed, renovate the areas and manage them to maintain a healthy turf sward.

 Chemical Control of Lambs Tongue.

-It is very important to apply herbicides at the correct time and rate, and don’t be shy to spot spray Lambs Tongue if it is practical.
+It is very important to apply herbicides at the correct time and rate, and don’t be shy to spot spray Lambs Tongue if it’s practical.
+Generally though, if it is widespread blanket treatment is more effective.

-The best time to control weeds once they emerge from the soil, is when they are young and are actively growing.
-That time varies according to whether the weeds in question are cool-season weeds or warm-season weeds.
+The best time to control all weeds is once they germinate, and are actively growing.
+The actual timing depends on whether the weeds in question are cool-season weeds or warm-season weeds.
 Lambs Tongue is a cool-season weed.

-Overseas work has shown that Specticle herbicide does provide excellent control of Ribwort Plantain from seed.
-However, it does not control older Lambs Tongue plants.
+Overseas work shows that Specticle herbicide provides excellent control of Ribwort Plantain from seed.
+However, it does not control older Lambs Tongue plants that are already present.
+Weeds such as Buckhorn Plantain that still have a living root system, will continue to grow when you apply Specticle.

-There are three important points to bare in mind when it comes to the chemical control of Ribwort Plantain.
+There are three important considerations with the chemical control of Ribwort Plantain.

-• Combinations of 2 or 3 active ingredients will give better control than if you just use one active ingredient and
+- Combinations of 2 or 3 active ingredients give better control, than if you just use one active ingredient and

-• The best post emergent control of Lambs Tongue occurs with an Autumn herbicide application.
-You may need repeat hits to kill weakened perennial weeds and new seedlings.
+- The best post emergent control of Lambs Tongue occurs with an Autumn herbicide application.
+You may need several repeat treatments to kill weakened perennial weeds and new seedlings.

 Repeat applications of post emergent broadleaf herbicides will control Ribwort Plantain seedlings.
 However, once this weed matures control is more difficult, and products containing 2,4-D work best.